lokali/PFSS-IL/README.md

-# Learning to Optimize Permutation Flow Shop Scheduling via Graph-based Imitation Learning
+# [AAAI 2024] Learning to Optimize Permutation Flow Shop Scheduling via Graph-based Imitation Learning

 This is the official implementation for the paper **"Learning to Optimize Permutation Flow Shop Scheduling via Graph-based Imitation Learning"**, AAAI 2024.